 Popular in indoor and outdoor environments (thanks to their waterproof and wireless construction), LED pixel tube lights are baton-shaped lights that can be mounted just about anywhere.

-Uplights are pretty much what they sound like: lights that sit down low and shoot up.
+Uplights are pretty much what they sound like: lights that sit down low and shoot a beam of light up.
 LED uplights allow you to shoot your color of choice up along a wall, background, tree, or any other vertical surface.

 If you’re setting up a stage somewhere rather drab or you don’t have as much ability to control overhead lighting as you’d wish, LED uplights can help create a mood or spirit.

-And if you’re in a fully controlled lighting environment, even better.
-Combine LED uplights with your primary stage lighting for an atmospheric and aesthetically pleasing experience.
+And if you’re in a fully controlled lighting system, even better.
+Combine LED uplights with your primary stage lighting fixtures for an atmospheric and aesthetically pleasing experience.

 LED Battens (Wall Washers)

 Uplights create columns of upward-thrown light, but that isn’t always what makes the most sense.
 If you’d like a more uniform upward projection, LED battens or wall washers are the way to go.
 They use the same principles as LED uplights, but they’re more like linear or tube configurations than spots and create a wash of light.

 LED battens are a great way to get a fairly uniform upward-shooting coverage, washing an entire wall with the same color output (hence the nickname).